jtortorelli/cineaste-phoenix/README.md

 ## Data Seeding

-Application data is inserted to Postgres step wise using seed scripts in `priv/repo/seeds/initial_data`.
+Application data for development is inserted to Postgres step wise using seed scripts in `priv/repo/seeds/initial_data`.
 Scripts are run using `mix run <path>`.
 Scripts are dependent on order.
-A master script for inserting data has been considered, but given the amount of data that will potentially be included in this application, the inclusion of a SQL dump file is far more likely as a means of standing up the application for development.
+These scripts are preserved here for reference and are not intended to be used for database setup on a local environment.
+Instead, use `db.sql` to restore a psql database with all available data, a la `psql cineaste_dev < db.sql`.

 ## Heroku

 Application (such as it is at this time) is deployed at [`murmuring-mountain-10497.herokuapp.com`](https://murmuring-mountain-10497.herokuapp.com).
-Domain name [`godzillacineaste.net`](https://www.godzillacineaste.net) is currently resolving to the app, although no SSL certificate has been provisioned yet and the site will trigger a security warning on the first visit.
+Domain name [`godzillacineaste.net`](https://www.godzillacineaste.net) is currently resolving to the app.
+Security certificate has been procured via DNSimple.

+## S3

+All image resources, including posters, galleries, and person profile pictures, are hosted and retrieved from Amazon S3.

 ## Learn more